 What is Pay-Per-Click Advertising?

-Pay-per-click advertising, often called PPC, is a third party advertising platform like Google AdWords that posts advertisements alongside search engine results.
+Pay-per-click advertising, often called PPC, is a third party advertising platform like Google Ads that posts advertisements alongside search engine results.
 Typically, you pay for these ads when they are clicked.
 The marketers bid on specific keywords, relevant to user searches, which increases the likelihood of the ad being clicked.
 Though PPC advertising is a good way to drive business traffic to your company’s website, the realiity is that it can only succeed if marketers bid on the correct keywords.
 So knowing which keywords are likely to cause customers to click on your advertisement is essential for success.

 Maximizing PPC Marketing Budget